 Article 55.
 Exchange of information

-1. Each State Party shall consider analysing, in consultation with relevant experts, including relevant non-governmental organizations, civil society organizations, academic institutions and the private sector, trends in its territory with respect to offences covered by this Convention, as well as the circumstances in which such offences are committed.
+1. Each State Party shall consider analysing, in consultation with relevant experts, including relevant stakeholders, trends in its territory with respect to offences covered by this Convention, as well as the circumstances in which such offences are committed.

 2. States Parties shall consider developing and sharing with each other and through international and regional organizations statistics, analytical expertise and information concerning [cybercrime] [offences committed with the use of information and communications technologies], with a view to developing, insofar as possible, common definitions, standards and methodologies, including best practices to prevent and combat such offences.